holochain/docs-pages/src/pages/references/enable-holo.md

 cd super_todos
 ```

-Now fire up the nix development shell (which makes all scaffolding tools as well as the Holochain binaries directly available from the command-line) with:
+Now enter the nix development shell (which makes all scaffolding tools as well as the Holochain binaries directly available from the command line) with:

 ```shellsession
 nix develop